Temerty Faculty of Medicine ↗ MD Program ↗

 Tenant insurance is worth it.

-Around $20/month covers your contents, liability, and temporary housing if your unit becomes uninhabitable.
+Runs $15–40/month depending on coverage and provider.
+Covers your contents, liability, and temporary housing if your unit becomes uninhabitable.
 Many landlords now require it.
 Don't skip.